-Frank Dennis OBE, and Chris Smith MCIM MInstR formed Mistral Associates in 1984 and later with the help of Jim Swithenbank nurtured it through its sometimes difficult formative years.
-Three long serving and well known 'characters' from the RAC and Food Service industries.
-Each with already over half a lifetime's dedicated service in their respective senior managerial roles.
-Each motivated by a strong desire to redress the appalling service IT organisations offered to the RAC industry at the time.
+Frank Dennis OBE and Chris Smith MCIM MInstR founded Mistral Associates in 1984 and later with the help of Jim Swithenbank nurtured it through its early precarious years.
+Three long serving and well known 'characters' from the RAC Manufacturing and Food Service industries.
+Each with already over half a lifetime's dedicated professional service in their respective senior managerial roles.
+Each motivated by a strong desire to redress the appalling service computer software developers offered the RAC industry at the time.

-Many of Mistral's much younger team assembled as far back as 1992 still work for the company today.
+Some of Mistral's much younger team assembled as far back as 1992 still work for the company today, more than quarter of a century on!
 Naturally everyone hopes they will continue to contribute the product of their outstanding talent for decades to come.

 "Bringing the benefits of computerisation to our industry - without the historically associated problems."